 The results of publicly funded research should be accessible to all.
 This is why Forte requires that all researchers we fund must publish their results with open access.
 To further publicise and communicate the research we fund, we are also connected to the database SweCRIS.

-Open access – accessible research for all
+Open access – research accessible to all

 Open access is a term that means scientific results are made openly available on the internet.
 Forte has had a policy of open access since 1 January 2012.
 The policy includes the requirement that the researchers we fund make their findings freely available online.
 Researchers who have received funding from Forte must publish their results with open access.